Usonia: The FSC Usonian House

+The Florida Southern College campus features a collection of thirteen Frank Lloyd Wright buildings, known as Child of the Sun.
+The most recent, referred to as the "Usonian House", was constructed in 2013 according to a 1939 Wright design for one of twenty faculty housing units.
+The 1,700 sqft building includes textile-block construction and colored glass in perforated concrete blocks, and features furniture also designed by Wright.
+It is home to the Sharp Family Tourism and Education Center, a visitor center for guests visiting campus to see the Wright buildings, and includes Wright photographs and a documentary film about the architect's work at the school.

 Usonian Automatic Houses

 The Usonian Automatic houses were made with concrete blocks.
 An attempt on the part of Wright to further lower the cost of housing, the clients could actually be involved in the creation of the blocks and thus the construction of the building (such as in the Tracy House).